shipwright-io/build/docs/gatekeeper.md

 ### Configure Gatekeeper to watch for `Build` resources

 Either Create or append to your gatekeeper-system config.
-This configmap specificies all resources that Gatekeeper will monitor.
+This configmap specifies all resources that Gatekeeper will monitor.

 ```yaml
 apiVersion: config.gatekeeper.sh/v1alpha1